 We've built a guide with tips on hiring remote employees and staying compliant while doing so.
 Download our ebook on How to Hire Remotely.

-Staying Compliant When Hiring Employees In A New State
+Staying Compliant When Hiring in a New State

 The legal requirements for conducting business vary on a state-by-state basis.
 Employers of remote employees must always be mindful of the state and local laws where their remote employees reside and determine which employment laws apply to their remote employees.

 Your remote worker will be considered an employee in his or her state of residence, not the state where your company is based.
+Similarly, a remote employee is an employee in the state where they provide services to the employer, not to where they report.
 Start by registering with each applicable state’s Department of Labor and become familiar with their employment requirements.

 Learn how to hire and manage employees in a new state.